20+ Amazing Gamification Statistics, Trends, Facts For 2023

 #9.
 Regarding workplace gamification, poor preparation has resulted in substantial failure.

 Due to inadequate design and planning, as well as a lack of creativity and meaning, a projected 80% of workplace gamification efforts fail to achieve a company’s objectives.

 #10.
 Gamification has 14% high scores in skill-based tests.

-Adult learners benefit substantially from the gamified environments.
+Adult learners benefit substantially from gamified environments.
 According to a University of Colorado study, Gamification results in 14% higher scores on a skill-based knowledge test and 11% higher scores on factual knowledge assessments.

 Gamification Statistics By Top Benefits

 #11.
 Gamification aids in significant improvement in information retention.